Oh My Food Recipes

 Instructions

-• Wash the black glutinous rice, then pour 6 cups of water into the instant pot pressure cooker.
-Close the lid and vent, press manual, adjust time 20 minutes and natural release.
+• Wash 1.5 cups of the black glutinous rice.
+Put it into the instant pot, then pour 6 cups of water.
+Close the lid and vent, press the manual button to adjust time for 20 minutes at high pressure and natural release.

-• When water is boiling, pour sago into the pot and let it boils for 5-10 minutes.
-After that, turn off fire and cover a lid for 10 minutes.
+• Let it boil for 5-10 minutes.
+After that, turn off the heat and cover the lid for 10 minutes.

 • Next, use a strainer to drain the sago and rinse in cold water.

-• When the black glutinous rice is done, add 1 cup of sugar (add to your sweetness), a can of coconut milk, and cooked sago mix them well.
-And, enjoy!
+• When the black glutinous rice is done, add 1 cup of sugar (add to your sweetness), 1 can of coconut milk (13.5 fl oz or 400ml), and the cooked sago from step 4.
+Mix it well.

 Notes